-- The St. Francis Medical Center (SFMC) Diabetes & Nutrition Center provides education and nutritional counseling for patients and periodically conducts diabetes screenings in the community and through local employers. - o SFMC will focus on diabetes in its own CHNA and related implementation plan to be published in fiscal year 2013.
+- The SFMC Diabetes & Nutrition Center provides education and nutritional counseling for patients and periodically conducts diabetes screenings in the community and through local employers. - SFMC will focus on diabetes in its own CHNA and related implementation plan to be published in fiscal year 2013.
+SFN will be part of the work done through the plan.